avikaml/MyBot/readme.md

 11. Slash commands
 12. !userinfo command
 13. add logger to all the cogs so they log
+14. !tiktok command for tiktok embeds with vx

 Next features to work on: 7, 8, 1, 2 (Not necessarily in that order)